peterorum/kaggle-titanic/readme.md

 * 1502 / 2224 people killed.
 67.53%
 * Not enough lifeboats
-* W=More likely to survive: women, children, upper-class
+* More likely to survive: women, children, upper-class

 ## Challenge